cloudpassage-community/aws_tag_server_group_user_data/README.md

 1) This is sample code and is not supported by CloudPassage.
 The purpose is to get a user up and running using an AWS tag value to assign workloads to Halo server groups.
-2) This has only been tested on Amazon Linux
+2) This has only been tested on Amazon Linux and RHEL 7 Linux
 3) This example only shows how to do this using the AWS console

 Description